What do acne, fatigue, depression and IBS have in common?

 Avoid inflammatory foods

-Foods that create and feed inflammation include sugar, refined carbohydrates, high-glycemic foods, hydrogenated oils, trans fats.
-Think - soft drinks, lollies, breads, pasta, baked goods, dairy, white potatoes, deep fried foods, processed foods, preservatives, colours and artificial flavours.
+Foods that create and feed inflammation include sugar, refined carbohydrates, high-glycaemic foods, hydrogenated oils, trans fats.
+Think - soft drinks, lollies, breads, pasta, baked goods, dairy, processed/fried white potatoes, deep fried foods, processed foods, preservatives, colours and artificial flavours.
 There are also a lot of other potentially inflammatory foods depending on your personal intolerances and allergies, which can commonly include gluten, grains, corn, soy and nuts.

 Natural supplements and herbs